 - ensuring resources are allocated to promote a safe and civil organizational culture in all NIH-supported workplaces and scientific meetings to create an environment where all individuals are treated with respect and dignity; and

-- holding ICO leadership accountable if they do not coordinate fully with the NIH Civil Program or they fail to implement the recommended corrective administrative action in full.
+- holding ICO leadership accountable if they do not coordinate fully with Civil or they fail to implement the recommended corrective administrative action in full.

 - The Deputy Director for Management (DDM), NIH, is responsible for: